tinymile/delivery-sdk-go/README.md

 # API Compatibility

-The SDK is guaranteed to be forwards compatible with the API of the same major version.
+The API is in alpha stage, so breaking changes are expected.
+Once it matures forwards and backwards compatibility will be enforced.

 # Contributing